hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/what-next.md

 ---
 title: "What next?"
-metaTitle: "What next? | GraphQL React Native Apollo Tutorial"
+metaTitle: "What next? | GraphQL Flutter Tutorial"
 ---

 import TwitterShare from './twitter-share';